Xiaohong ‘Sharon’ Wen, Ph.D

 - 3360: A Look into Modern China (Core Course)

-Graduate courses for M.A. in World Cultures & Literatures (WCL) with Chinese Concentration:
+Graduate courses for M.A. in World Cultures & Literatures (WCL) with a Chinese Concentration:

 - WCL 2351: World Cultures through Literature and Arts